nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ---

 ## **Core Features (Higher Priority)**
 These are the essential features required to build a working, user-ready MVP.
-Focus on completing these within the two-week timeline.

 ---